Nawazish2026/plant_disease_detection_model/README.md

 ## 🎯 Overview

-AgriVision is a comprehensive plant disease detection system developed as a BTech 4th year minor project.
+It is a comprehensive plant disease detection system developed as a BTech 4th year minor project.
 The system addresses the critical challenge of timely disease identification in agriculture by providing farmers with instant, accurate diagnoses through an accessible web interface.

 ### Problem Statement